egeuysall/egeuysall/README.md

 I’m Ege Uysal, a developer passionate about backend systems, design, and minimalist productivity tools.

-I enjoy building local-first apps with clean interfaces and fast, scalable code.
+I enjoy building apps with clean interfaces and fast, scalable code.

 I focus on learning deeply, creating consistently, and building tools that last.